pubkey/rxdb/docs-src/slow-indexeddb.md

 # Why IndexedDB is slow and what to use instead

-So you have a JavaScript web application that needs to store data at the client side, either to make it offline useable, just for caching purposes or for other reasons.
+So you have a JavaScript web application that needs to store data at the client side, either to make it offline usable, just for caching purposes or for other reasons.

 For in-browser data storage, you have some options: